foyzulkarim/hikma/README.md

 ## Tool System

-POCLI includes a tool system that allows the LLM to use specialized tools for specific tasks.
+hikma includes a tool system that allows the LLM to use specialized tools for specific tasks.
 Tools are automatically detected based on keywords in user messages.
 Use the `/tools` command to see available tools and their associated keywords.

 ## Memory Management